Vladimiro Montesinos: Early years and education

 Vladimiro Montesinos was born in the city of Arequipa, the capital of the Arequipa Region in southern Peru.
-His parents were devout communists of Greek origin and named their son after Vladimir Lenin.
+His parents were devout communists and named their son after Vladimir Lenin.
+Montesinos is a cousin of the incarcerated communist leader Óscar Ramírez Durand, a.k.a.
+"Feliciano", the leader of the Shining Path.
 In 1965, Montesinos graduated as a military cadet at the U.S. Army's School of the Americas in Panama.
-A year later, he graduated from the Chorrillos Military School, in Lima, Peru.
+A year later, he graduated from the Chorrillos Military School in Lima, Peru.